KevinKra/Notes/certifications/aws/solutions_architect/anotha_one.md

 # IAM

-- You can use an IAM role to delegate access to resources that are in _different AWS accounts_ that you own.
+- You can use an **IAM Role** to delegate access to resources that are in _different AWS accounts_ that you own.
 By setting up cross-account access in this way, you don't need to create individual IAM users in each account.
 In addition, users don't have to sign out of one account and sign into another in order to access resources that are in different AWS accounts.
 - It is not possible to create a common IAM policy for multiple AWS accounts.
 - Although you can set up cross-account access to each department, this entails a lot of configuration compared with using AWS Organizations and Service Control Policies (SCPs). **Cross-account access would be a more suitable choice if you only have two accounts to manage, but not for multiple accounts** (use organizations in that case).
+- Cross-Account Access delegate access across AWS accounts using IAM roles
 - By default, a brand new IAM user created using the AWS CLI or AWS API has no credentials of any kind.
 You must create the type of credentials for an IAM user based on the needs of your user.
 You must choose to at least include a console password or access keys when creating a new IAM user.

 ### Advanced IAM Policy Documents